-Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans, Excluding Securities Plan Category (a) (b) Reflected in Column (c) Equity compensation plans approved by security holders 943,633 Equity compensation plans not approved by security holders Total 943,633
+Number of Securities Remaining Available Number of Securities for Future Issuance to be Issued Upon Weighted-Average Under Equity Exercise of Exercise Price of Compensation Plans, Outstanding Options , Outstanding Options , Excluding Securities Warrants and Rights Warrants and Rights Reflected in Column Plan Category (a) (b) (c) Equity compensation plans approved by security holders 1,847,686 Equity compensation plans not approved by security holders Total 1,847,686

 Equity compensation plans approved by our stockholders consist of the 2002 Stock Award and Incentive Plan.
-An additional 1.0 million, 3.6 million, 2.5 million and 1.4 million shares were added to the number of total issuable shares under the Plan and approved by the Board in 2021, 2019, 2017, and 2013, respectively.
-Additionally, no shares of restricted stock awards remained unvested as of December 31, 2022.
+An additional 1.0 million, 1.0 million, 3.6 million, 2.5 million and 1.4 million shares were added to the number of total issuable shares under the Plan and approved by the Board in 2023, 2021, 2019, 2017, and 2013, respectively.
+Additionally, no shares subject to restricted stock awards remained unvested and no restricted stock awards have been issued as of December 31, 2023.
 Disclosures with respect to equity issuable to certain of our executive officers pursuant to the terms of their employment agreements are disclosed below under Item 11.